 c.
 Under your state law, your contractor is considered your agent in the construction of the home or substantial addition or the performance of a major renovation.
 The contract must state that the contractor is authorized to act in your name and must follow your directions on construction decisions.
 In this case, you will be considered to have purchased any items subject to a sales tax and to have paid the sales tax directly.

-Per IRS Publication 17 Your Federal Income Tax For Individuals, on page 98:
+Per IRS Publication 17 Your Federal Income Tax For Individuals, page 100:

 Taxes and Fees You Can’t Deduct

 - Employment taxes.
 This includes social security, Medicare, and railroad retirement taxes withheld from your pay.
 However, one-half of self-employment tax you pay is deductible.
 In addition, the social security and other employment taxes you pay on the wages of a household worker may be included in medical expenses that you can deduct, or childcare expenses that allow you to claim the child and dependent care credit.
 For more information, see Pub.
 502, Medical and Dental Expenses, and Pub.
 503, Child and Dependent Care Expenses.

 - Estate, inheritance, legacy, or succession taxes.
 You can deduct the estate tax attributable to income in respect of a decedent if you, as a beneficiary, must include that income in your gross income.
 In that case, deduct the estate tax on Schedule A (Form 1040), line 16.
 For more information, see Pub.
 559, Survivors, Executors, and Administrators.

 - Federal income taxes.
 This includes income taxes withheld from your pay.